 Squid Game is now much bigger than Netflix.

-Netflix relied on the oldest trick in the marketing book – word of mouth.
-Content’s ability to generate conversation is what helps make it big.
-Squid Game is filled with memorable, meme-able moments.
-Today, with social media being as powerful a medium as it is, FOMO is the biggest driver of popularity
+Netflix relied on the oldest trick in the marketing book, word of mouth.
+Content’s ability to generate conversation is what helped Squid Game go viral.

 “People hear about it, people talk about it, people love it, and there’s a very social aspect to that, which does help grow the show outside of what we do,” Netflix’s global TV head, Bela Bajaria